StephenOnyeka/RMHSA/RMHSA-project/README.md

 There are a lot of Ideas I have about creating an online form for admission.
 I will create a google form sheet that they will apply on and submit to the school's official email.
 The school will go through and decide how they will be answered.

+For online exams there is absolutely no way that it can without the student taking it in the school.